24hours/notebook/README.md

 # Introduction

 This is a summary for all thing I learn so far.
+The text will be mixed with mandarin and english.